Accessible Technology Policy

 - Last revision date: N/A

 - BP 1202 Guiding Principles

 - B-207 Americans with Disabilities Act – Policy Statement

 Portland Community College Information and Communication Technology (ICT) must be accessible to and usable by the college community, including people with disabilities.

 Individuals, departments, and offices often use a complex mix of digital resources, materials, and systems.
-Training and technical support is available and most of the time, there are equally effective alternatives that can be defined collaboratively.
+Training and technical support are available and most of the time, there are equally effective alternatives that can be defined collaboratively.
 When there are critical technologies in use that are not fully accessible, there may be exceptions that can be granted until more accessible options can be put in place.

 PCC is committed to providing equal access for people with disabilities to our programs, goods, services, and activities.
 Equitable student success requires accessible information and communication technology.
 It is important that we make a good faith effort to identify and remove barriers proactively.
-The operational procedures implemented to support this policy provide a structure to ensure ICT is accessible to and usable by the students, faculty, staff and community members we are here to serve.
+The operational procedures implemented to support this policy provide a structure to ensure ICT is accessible to and usable by the students, faculty, staff, and community members we are here to serve.

 - Applications and Core Content (Required to meet standards):

 Institutional websites as well as all adopted digital and electronic applications and services used to conduct business.

 Digital and electronic instructional materials, tools, and resources from any source for fully online, hybrid, and classroom-based courses must be accessible, or there must be an equally effective access plan in place.